idptools/afrc/README.md

 ### Documentation
-For full documentation build the docs in `/docs`.
+For full documentation, build the docs in `/docs`.

 ### Copyright